-Can I prepare this vegan ginger teriyaki stir fry as a meal prep recipe?
+Can I prepare this stir fry as a meal prep recipe?
 YES.
-Absolutely and the best thing is that this meal prep stir fry is not only fridge friendly for 4 days, but it freezes well, too!
+Absolutely and the best thing is that this vegan teriyaki stir fry is not only fridge friendly for 4 days, but it freezes well, too!
 You may want to skip the zucchini for freezing as it gets a bit mushy, but hardy veggies like carrots will do well for the freeze/thaw process.
 I portion my vegan ginger teriyaki out into meal prep bowls and freeze for 1-2 months.
 It’s great for when you miss your regular meal prep day.

-Can I make this a paleo teriyaki stir fry?
+Can I make it paleo?
 YES.
 Swap the edamame for chicken, swap the cornstarch for arrowroot flour and you should be good to go!
 I’d serve my paleo teriyaki stir fry over cauliflower rice or some other paleo-friendly option.

-Can I make this a low carb stir fry?
+Can I make it low carb?
 Hmm.
 That’s a tough one since the maple syrup is kind of essential for the sauce.
 I am not familiar with low carb sweeteners, but they *may* work in place of the maple syrup.
 Then, I’d swap the edamame for chicken and serve over cauliflower rice.
 Low carb meal preppers, chime in!
 What’s your favorite low carb sweeteners for a stir fry sauce?
 Let me know 🙂

 - You are looking at my favorite 2-compartment meal prep containers, but a standard 2-cup glass container like this one will also work great.